-Prerequisites: to work cooperativel and follow instructio y in small groups ns are vital prere uisites, students must display self-discipline and a willingness s and within the class as a whole.
-The ability to concentrate equisites for success in this course.
-All applications for this achers and the HT English.
+' Prerequisites: Although there are no formal prerequisites, students must display self-discipline and a willingness to work cooperatively in small groups and within the class as a whole.
+The ability to concentrate and follow instructions are vital prerequisites for success in this course.
+All applications for this course will be reviewed by Drama teachers and the HT English.
 What does this course involve?
 The aim of this course is to develop students' awareness of Drama as an expressive, collaborative and creative art form.
-Students will: develop an appreciation of the processes involved in Drama and Theatre appreciate the contribution made by Drama and Theatre to societies develop a range of performance and production skills gain self-discipline, confidence and an awareness of group work responsibilities increase their communication skills through a variety of dramatic techniques.
+Students will: • develop an appreciation of the processes involved in Drama and Theatre • appreciate the contribution made by Drama and Theatre to societies • develop a range of performance and production skills • gain self-discipline, confidence and an awareness of group work responsibilities • increase their communication skills through a variety of dramatic techniques.
 Drama students in both Year 11 and 12 will learn about Australian and World Drama and Theatre Practitioners.
 These components will be investigated through academic research and kinaesthetic exploration.
 Contextual studies of theatre are a key element of the Senior Drama syllabus.
 As such, the impact of the theatre types and practitioners studied will also be a major element of each topic.
 Focus will also be placed on the influences and repercussions of these practitioners in subsequent theatrical forms as well as the wider social implications.
 Once the 'theory' element of Drama has been completed, students move into the more performance based topics of the course.
 As the Year 11 program mirrors that of Year 12, students in both years are required to complete an Individual Project and a Group Devised Performance.
 Drama is the only HSC Course which involves group assessment for performance.
 How well each student performs really matters and this affects the final mark of fellow students.
 We cannot allow any students who fail to work co-operatively in performance groups to jeopardise the HSC results of fellow students.
-Preliminary Course Description: All students selecting HSC Drama must have the endorsement of the HT English.
-Content comprises an interaction between the components of: Improvisation, Playbuilding and Acting Elements of Production in Performance Theatrical Traditions and Performance Styles.
+All students selecting HSC Drama must have the endorsement of the HT English.
+Preliminary Course Description: Content comprises an interaction between the components of: Improvisation, Playbuilding and Acting Elements of Production in Performance Theatrical Traditions and Performance Styles.
 Learning is experiential in these areas.
 The Preliminary course informs learning in the HSC course.
-In the study of theoretical components, students engage in practical workshop activities and performances to assist their HSC Course understanding, analysis and synthesis of material covered in areas of study.
-The topics covered in the HSC course are: Australian Drama and Theatre (Core content) Studies in Drama and Theatre Group Performance (Core content) Individual Project Australian Drama and Theatre and Studies in Drama and Theatre involves the theoretical study through practical exploration of themes, issues, styles and movements of traditions of theatre exploring relevant acting techniques, performance styles and spaces.
+In the study of theoretical components, students engage in practical workshop activities and performances to assist their understanding, analysis and synthesis of material covered in areas of study.
+HSC Course The topics covered in the HSC course are: Australian Drama and Theatre (Core content) Studies in Drama and Theatre Group Performance (Core content) Individual Project Australian Drama and Theatre and Studies in Drama and Theatre involves the theoretical study through practical exploration of themes, issues, styles and movements of traditions of theatre exploring relevant acting techniques, performance styles and spaces.
 The Group Performance of between 3 and 6 students, involves creating a piece of original theatre (8 to 12 minutes duration).
 It provides opportunity for each student to demonstrate her performance skills.
 For the Individual Project students demonstrate their expertise in a particular area.
 They choose one project from: Critical Analysis, Design, Performance, Script-writing, and Video Drama.
-Preliminary Assessment Component Making Performing Critically Studying Weighting % 40% 30% 30% The Year 11 for al school-based assessment program is to reflect the following requirements: three assessment tasks the minimum weighting for an individual task is 20% the maximum weighting for an individual task is 40% only one task can be a formal written task
+Component Weighting % The Year 11 requirements: Making 40% three assessment tasks Preliminary Performing 30% the minimum weighting for an individual task is 20% Assessment Critically Studying 30% the maximum weighting for an individual task is 40% only one task can be a formal written task 1